-Brentwood Secondary College offers Aviation as an elective subject in Grade 10, thanks to their science teacher - qualified Boeing 737 pilot with a command rating, Chris Barry.
-Recently, Aviation also became a VCE subject so students can continue learning in Year 11 and 12 – and even get their private pilot licence.
-Students from other schools can study Chris's Aviation subject too.
+Brentwood Secondary College offers Aviation as an elective subject in Year 10, thanks to their science teacher - qualified Boeing 737 pilot with a command rating, Chris Barry.
+Aviation became a VCE subject so students can continue learning in Year 11 and 12 – and even get their private pilot licence.
+Students from other schools can study Chris' Aviation subject too.

 Chris says this gives students a defined pathway towards a career in aviation.